 Welcome to the Department of Medicinal Chemistry

-Our Department consists of a diverse group of faculty members, graduate students and postdoctoral fellows, and research scientists working at the interface of chemistry and biology and is home to the editorial offices of the Journal of Medicinal Chemistry and ACS Infectious Diseases.
+Our Department consists of a diverse group of faculty members, graduate students and postdoctoral fellows, and research scientists working at the interface of chemistry and biology and is home to the editorial offices of the ACS Infectious Diseases.
+It was previously home to the editorial offices of the Journal of Medicinal Chemistry.

-The department is part of the College of Pharmacy and Academic Health Center, which house nationally and internationally acclaimed programs in the areas of biochemistry, neuroscience, pharmacology, virology, immunology, cancer biology, structural biology, and drug delivery.
+The department is part of the College of Pharmacy and University health sciences, which house nationally and internationally acclaimed programs in the areas of biochemistry, neuroscience, pharmacology, virology, immunology, cancer biology, structural biology, and drug delivery.

-The Graduate Program has been awarding Ph.D degrees to students for over seventy-five years.
+The Graduate Program has been awarding PhD degrees to students for over seventy-five years.
 The program has a long and distinguished history of being among the top medicinal chemistry programs in the country.
-Read Department Head Gunda Georg's Bio.
+Read Department Head Carston Wagner's Bio.